-Under the leadership of the Vice President for Public Safety, the Office of the Vice President, along with the Division's six directors, facilitates the strategic planning and operational mission of the Division of Public Safety.
+Under the leadership of the Vice President for Public Safety, the VPO, in coordination with the Division's Chief of Police and eight directors, facilitates the strategic planning and operational mission of the Division of Public Safety.

 The Office of the Vice President manages all internal and external communication in conjunction with Penn's Office of University Communications.
-The office also designs, brands and distributes all safety and security collateral.
+The office also designs and distributes all safety and security collateral.